Great Smoky Mountains Fall Photo Tour and Workshops

 We get much better access to remote areas than bus tours, day tours and car pools.
 There are several incredible places which only have room for one or two cars.

-We will be traveling in one or two vehicles designed for wildlife viewing.
-We can access more remote areas and respond quicker to where wildlife has been spotted.
+Transportation is provided from hotel to field locations in our comfortable van, We can access more remote areas and respond quicker to where wildlife has been spotted.

 Our smaller groups allow a closer approach to wildlife.
 Larger groups makes animals more nervous.